 The homeworks were amazing and useful, I haven't seen all the videos (yet) but the ones I did were amazing.
 Below I do a little review of each homework, the stuff I learned and stuff that I think should be different.

-Initially I wanted to use this opportunity ...
+Initially I wanted to use this opportunity to get …

 This posts describes the implementation of a simple system to parse web pages using SEMAFOR (a SEMantic Analyzer Of Frame Representations) at scale.
 The system is mainly powered by salt and celery but also uses boto to create worker EC2 instances that parse the documents in parallel and luigi is used to describe the data pipeline in each worker.